Meta Teen Ad Targeting Restrictions & Parental Controls 2026 — What Advertisers Must Know About Age-Gated Campaigns

 Impact on Advertiser Reach

-- Click-through rates lower due to parental ad interaction limits
+- Click-through rates can be lower due to parental ad interaction limits

 For industries with youth marketing obligations, see our healthcare social media compliance guide.